 Disclosure of Additives in Pharmaceuticals.

 My frequent gastrointestinal symptoms worsened after changing brands of a common over-the counter medicine and I suspected that one of its ingredients might be responsible.
 But when the manufacturer refused to disclose the formulation of their medicine (they said it was a Trade Secret), I was told by the FDA that the "excipients" (the coloring, flavoring, fillers, binders, preservatives, and other "inactive ingredients") did not require labeling unless they were known to be harmful.
-Unfortunately, this would be difficult to prove if they were not disclosed to doctors and patients.
-I then submitted for publication a list of FDA-approved additives obtained from a Freedom of Information Act request.
-Incredibly, this list included potentially toxic substances like shellac (used in enteric-coated aspirin) and carbon tetrachloride, as well as sulfites - known allergens that were unlabeled in some asthma medicines and corticosteroids.
+Unfortunately, this would be difficult to prove if they had not been disclosed to doctors and patients.
+I then obtained a list of FDA-approved additives by filing a Freedom of Information Act request.
+This list was published in the New England Journal of Medicine.
+Surprisingly, it included potentially toxic substances like shellac (used in enteric-coated aspirin) and carbon tetrachloride, as well as sulfites - known allergens that were unlabeled in some asthma medicines and some corticosteroids.
 This list was publicized in the national media, congressional hearings followed, and the Pharmaceutical Manufacturer's Association agreed to "voluntarily" label these excipients.
-Some pharmaceuticals were reformulated once their formulations became public.
-It took more than ten years before the FDA eventually changed regulations that made the labeling of excipients mandatory.
+Some pharmaceuticals were reformulated immediately after their formulations became public.
+But it took more than ten years before the FDA eventually changed regulations to make the labeling of excipients mandatory.